jara001/f1tenth-rules/rules_v3.md

     - Hardware list: List of components that the car is composed of along with their costs.
 All parts of the Vehicle specification must be addressed along with additional sensors.
     - Kill-switch: A method to remotely and immediately stop the car.
 - Track: Delimited area used for racing.
+    - Track border: A barrier (3D or 2D) that delimits the driveable area.
     - Track section: Part of the track along its centerline spanning across the whole width.
+    - Starting line: ?
+    - Finish line: ?
 - Session: Block of specific competition part.
     - Slot: Time block reserved for a subset of teams.
 Single session usually contains multiple slots.
     - Heat: Single instance of n-teams racing on the track.
 A race can be composed on multiple heats.